-Explore your portfolio performance with the Contribution Analysis Report
+View your portfolio performance with the contribution analysis report

-This article tells the story of actual Sharesight users, but the names have been changed to protect their privacy.
-The Contribution Analysis Report described is available only on the Sharesight Expert plan.
+This article tells the story of actual Sharesight users, but names have been changed to protect their privacy.
+The contribution analysis report described is available on the Sharesight investor and expert plans.

 They use these buckets to keep track of their asset allocation strategy.